What Wholesale and Manufacturing Sales Representatives Do

 - Identify prospective customers by using business directories, following leads from existing clients, and attending trade shows and conferences

-- Help customers select products based on the customers' needs, product specifications, and regulations
+- Help customers select products to meet customers’ needs, product specifications, and regulations

-- Answer customers' questions about prices, availability, and uses of the products they are selling
+- Answer customers’ questions about the prices, availability, and uses of the products they are selling

 - Negotiate prices and terms of sales and service agreements